ci2131a/website/README.md

 ```

 #### Compiles and minifies for production
 The following code will run the `gh-pages-deploy.js` file and compile the Vue app to a functioning HTML file.
+(I think)
 ```
 npm run build
 ```